 The show bird combination: SF Violet Dark Blue (Cobalt-Violet)

-When Violet is added to the equation, the ideal show bird combination is widely considered to be Single Factor Violet + Single Factor Dark Factor on a Blue background — commonly written as SF Violet Dark Blue or Cobalt-Violet.
+When Violet is added to the equation, the ideal show bird combination is widely considered to be Single Factor Violet + Single Factor Dark Factor on a Blue background, commonly written as SF Violet Dark Blue or Cobalt-Violet.
 The Violet mutation in the presence of SF Dark Factor on Blue produces the richest, most saturated violet-blue expression.
 DF Dark Factor (Mauve-Violet) tends to appear too dark and muddied, while standard Blue-Violet (no DF) lacks the depth of the cobalt base.
 SF Violet on SF Dark Blue (Cobalt) hits the ideal balance.
+See the Violet lovebird genetics guide for the complete breakdown of how Violet inheritance interacts with Dark Factor across base colour combinations.

 Common Mistakes and Misconceptions